AnferneeDev/Clear_Feed/README.md

 UPSTASH_REDIS_REST_URL="YOUR_UPSTASH_URL"
 UPSTASH_REDIS_REST_TOKEN="YOUR_UPSTASH_TOKEN"

+# Get from your Clerk dashboard

+NEXT_PUBLIC_CLERK_PUBLISHABLE_key="YOUR_CLERK_PUBLISHABLE_KEY"
+CLERK_SECRET_KEY="YOUR_CLERK_SECRET_KEY"

-# The Sentry DSN is optional for local development but required for error tracking.
+# The Sentry DSN is optional for local development

-# Get from your Sentry project settings.

 SENTRY_DSN="YOUR_SENTRY_DSN"

-Run the Development Server:
+Run the Development Servernpm run dev

-npm run dev

-Open http://localhost:3000 with your browser to see the result.

-Deployment
-This application is configured for seamless deployment on the Vercel Platform.

-When deploying, remember to add the environment variables from your .env.local file to the Vercel project settings.

-For more details, see the Next.js deployment documentation.
+Open http://localhost:3000 with your browser to see the result.🚢 DeploymentThis application is configured for seamless deployment on the Vercel Platform.When deploying, remember to add the environment variables from your .env.local file to the Vercel project settings.For more details, see the Next.js deployment documentation.📜 LicenseThis project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).This means you are free to:Share — copy and redistribute the material in any medium or format.Adapt — remix, transform, and build upon the material.Under the following terms:Attribution — You must give appropriate credit.NonCommercial — You may not use the material for commercial purposes.ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.<!-- Note: You should create a LICENSE.txt file in your repo and add the full license text from the link above. -->📧 ContactAnfernee Pichardo - LinkedIn - your.email@example.comProject Link: https://github.com/AnferneeDev/Clear_Feed